MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 To make these determinations, conduct an analysis by running a Workplace Analytics query in which you designate the business process (such as hiring or auditing) as a query filter or a [metric filter](../use/metric-filters.md) while defining a [query](query-basics.md). <!-- *** CALL THESE NEW FILTERS OUT IN THAT TOPIC *** -->

-Here are the procedures to follow to analyze a business process:
+Use the following procedures to analyze a business process:

 1. [Define a data set](#define-a-data-set) &ndash; Make sure that you're analyzing only data that is relevant in every aspect, such as organizationally and geographically.